|

 private sales and auction houses.
 You can check with your local bookstore or public library for these price guides.
 Or

 search on-line bookstores for these pricing guides using the toy train manufacturer's name.
+On-line auction sites such as eBay,

 Stout Auctions,